gitlabhq/gitlabhq/doc/development/documentation/feature-change-workflow.md

 All reviewers can help ensure accuracy, clarity, completeness, and adherence to the plans in the issue, as well as the [Documentation Guidelines](https://docs.gitlab.com/ee/development/documentation/) and [Style Guide](https://docs.gitlab.com/ee/development/documentation/styleguide.html).

-- Prior to merge, documentation changes committed by the developer must be reviewed by:
+- **Prior to merging**, documentation changes committed by the developer must be reviewed by:

    1. **The code reviewer** for the MR, to confirm accuracy, clarity, and completeness.
    1. Optionally: Others involved in the work, such as other devs or the PM.